There is Only Now

 "In Zen, there is no next."

 The whole point of so-called spiritual practice is to re-train ourselves to Be Here Now in the unfolding reality of this moment, and to actually notice just how easy everything is right where we are.
 The practice of meditation gently leads us out of the fantasies and chaos of the mind, and back to what is actually happening right in front of us.
-Since our whole life will unfold in the space called the Now, why not come home to what is happening right Here, and be present to what is unfolding right Now?
+Since our whole life will unfold in this space called the Now, why not come home to what is happening right Here, and be present to what is unfolding right Now?
 Why not come home to your actual Life?
 Though we may think that the so-called spiritual path is about something else, it can actually be boiled down to this one simple question, "Here and Now, is there anything lacking?"